Erskine Greenville at Mitchell Road

 Executive Director of Erskine Greenville

-Rev. Seth J. Nelson (Ph.D.
-Cand., Trinity Evangelical Divinity School; M.Div., Westminster Theological Seminary) is the Executive Director of Erskine Greenville, the Seminary’s embedded extension site at Mitchel Road Presbyterian Church.
+Rev. Seth J. Nelson (Ph.D., Trinity Evangelical Divinity School; M.Div., Westminster Theological Seminary) is the Executive Director of Erskine Greenville, the Dean of Erskine Theological Seminary, and Associate Professor of Pastoral Theology and Educational Leadership.
 He is an ordained minister in the Presbyterian Church in America (PCA), having previously served for ten years in two local congregations.
-He loves to teach and pastor (new and developing) pastors and Christian leaders, by exploring together how to facilitate the formation of Kingdom-hearted, gospel-loving disciples of Jesus Christ.
-His doctoral research explores how seminary faculty serve as facilitators of their student’s whole-person transformation toward maturity in Christ.
-Seth also serves as the Scholar in Residence for the C.S.
-Lewis Institute Greenville.
-He lives in Greenville with his wife, Heather, and their twin daughters, Lucia and Alethia, live in Greenville and worship at Mitchell Road Presbyterian Church.
+He loves to teach and pastor (new and developing) pastors, by exploring together how to facilitate the formation of Kingdom-hearted, gospel-loving disciples of Jesus Christ.
+His doctoral research explored how seminary faculty serve as facilitators of their student’s whole-person transformation toward maturity in Christ.
+Seth, his wife, Heather, and their twin daughters, Lucia and Alethia, live in Greenville and worship at Mitchell Road Presbyterian Church.